pascalguttmann/obat/docs/arch/overview.md

 - How much redundancy is required for safety relevant parts?
     - Redundant battery temperature measurement?
 - CMOS or TTL logic level?
-    - choose logic family used for all components
+    - choose logic [family][7400-families] used for all components
+    - Note from PaGu: choose CMOS logic (supply voltage not limited to 5V)?
+E.g.
+        HC or HCT series.
 - Limiting Logic of PSU, "soft" vs "hard" limiting?
 (Note from PaGu: Consult Mr.
     Rumschinski for opinion, see paper notes from PaGu -> Team decision desired)
     - "soft" limit: change reference value (ger.: Führungsgröße) to limited